learnlatex/learnlatex.github.io/en/more-10.md

 ```

 # Mathtools
-The package `mathtools` loads `amsmath` but adds several additional
+The package `mathtools` loads `amsmath` and adds several additional
 features, such as variants of the `amsmath` matrix environments that
 allow the column alignment to be specified.
 ```latex